eddiecorrigall/GraphicsEngine/README.md

 GLM, SDL2, SDL2_image, SDL2_mixer, OpenGL2 (gl and glu).

-Note: You may need to add ogg support for SDL2_mixer
+Note: You may want to install ogg support for SDL2_mixer

 1. Update system and packages
 	* sudo apt-get update